Travel across Europe with the best books about Scotland to take you there and teach you more.

 Author Ely Percy uses phonetic Scottish to draw the reader in and make them feel like part of the community, which can be jarring for first-time readers but adds to the authenticity and charm.

-Read Duck Feet: Temporarily Out Of Print (but keep checking) | Goodreads
+Read Duck Feet: Amazon | Goodreads

-Grab your favorite books about Scotland here:
+Grab your favorite movies and books from Scotland here:

-1. Book of the Month: Get the month’s hottest new and upcoming titles from Book of the Month.
+• Book of the Month: Get the month’s hottest new and upcoming titles from Book of the Month.
 You might snag an early release or debut author.
 Along with selecting a book a month, find terrific add-ons, both trendy and lesser-known titles.

 Which Scotland books – from, about, and set there – have you read?